frolicorg/frolic/README.md

 We currently support MySQL database.
 We will add integrations with other databases in the future.

+## Why Rust?

+Rust is much faster and performant compared to other web frameworks.
+We have build this project using `actix-web`, which is one of the [fastest web frameworks in the world](https://www.techempower.com/benchmarks/#section=data-r21).
+Checkout the comparison between ExpressJS and Actix-Web [here](https://medium.com/@maxsparr0w/performance-of-node-js-compared-to-actix-web-37f20810fb1a).

 ## Support and Community

 Issues are inevitable.
 When you have one, our entire team and our active developer community is around to help.